Why I’ll Always Return to India.

 The answer is surprisingly simple: India makes you feel alive.

 To me, all of life is contained within this ancient continent.
 Life, death, abundance, the agony, and the ecstasy of the human experience.
 Unimaginable poverty and wealth beyond measure.
-This country is certainly no walk in the park, and even seasoned travelers here find themselves momentarily caught in a glitch of surreality at the absurdity of what is transpiring before them.
+This country's certainly no walk in the park, and even seasoned travelers here find themselves momentarily caught in a glitch of surreality at the absurdity of what is transpiring before them.
 But it makes you feel alive.

 Years ago, I was at a beach near Pondicherry in southern India with an Indian friend.
 As I walked to the water, I was stunned by the foulest stench my nasal hairs had ever encountered, only to be informed that the five guys standing a few meters away from us weren’t enjoying a beach bonfire; they were cremating their friend.